corazza/corazza.github.io/_posts/2020-09-15-reinforcement-learning-non-markov-memory.md

 This incremental process is called *Generalized Policy Iteration* and is a strong contender for the core idea of reinforcement learning.
 It actually consists of two competing processes:

-1. **Policy evaluation**: for a given policy, estimate the values of states or state-action pairs for the agent following that policy (i.e. learn a **value function**)
+1. **Policy evaluation**: for a given policy, estimate the values of states or state-action pairs for the agent following that policy (i.e. learn the **value function** of the policy)
 2. **Policy improvement**: for a given value function, change the policy so that it is more likely to result in more valuable behavior (e.g. by making it greedy with respect to the learned value function)

 An important theoretical result that enables this is the *Policy improvement theorem*, which justifies the policy improvement step.
 It assures that the resulting policy is either strictly better, or that the original policy is already optimal.
 (There's some very interesting math here derived from Bellman optimality equations, but I won't get into that here.)